Single Container Environments#

 You can use your own container as the starting point for a new project.

-It requires some technical work to make sure the base image satisfies the necessary technical requirements.
+Using your own container requires some technical work to make sure the base image satisfies these necessary technical requirements:

 Note